EVPN-VXLAN Configuration

 Step 1 In the top-left current context path, click BGP.

 Note: To display information and the current state of an individual BGP peering, click the expansion icon (>) at the beginning of the row for each BGP peer definition.
-After a BGP peering is defined, the AFC web page may require a refresh to display the expansion icon.
+After a BGP peering is defined, the Fabric Composer web page may require a refresh to display the expansion icon.

 Step 2 Click • • • next to PROD-DC-VRF and select Neighbors Summary.